selinda-c/independent2/readme.md

 ## Description

 _This quiz was coded by me, using HTML, CSS, JavaScript, and Bootstrap.
-There are three potential results: Python, JavaScript, and C#. _
+It suggests to you a coding language to learn.
+There are three potential results: Python, JavaScript, and C#.
+The language the quiz suggests that you learn is based off of your answers entered in the form._

 ## Setup/Installation Requirements

-* _Clone the GitHub repository via command "Git clone" in your terminal:
+* _Clone the GitHub repository via command "Git clone" in your terminal: https://github.com/selinda-c/independent2
 * _Navigate to the cloned directory in your downloads_
 * _Open the index.html page in your web browser_
 * _This is best viewed in Safari and Chrome_